chihebchebbi/docusaurus-starter/docs/Microsoft Sentinel/Building a Microsoft Sentinel Playbook to Send Alerts to GLPI via REST API .md

-# Building a Microsoft Sentinel Playbook to Send Alerts to GLPI via REST API
+# How to Build a Microsoft Sentinel Playbook to Send Alerts to GLPI via REST API

 ## Introduction